raheems/site_raheems/content/post/2018-07-26-integrating-r-with-powerbi.md

 It is obvious that you would be updating the R script since that was the whole purpose of importing the data via R script.
 You continue to edit the script in RStudio and when you are ready to update the code within Power BI, you need to go to Edit Queries option.

 Simply right-click on the data under the **FIELDS** pane, and select *Edit query*.
-This should open the Power Query Editor and you can click on the gean icon as shown below:
+This should open the Power Query Editor and you can click on the gear icon ([1] in figure) as shown below:

 ![Edit R script](/img/edit_r_script.png)
-Clicking that gear icon ([1] in figure) should open the R script editor where you can replace the existing code with the updated code.
+Clicking that gear icon should open the R script editor where you can replace the existing code with the updated code.
 When you are ready, click OK, and then click **Close \& Apply** ([2] in the figure) in the Power Query Editor to apply the changes.

 {{% alert note %}}
 The next two sections will be updated shortly...